 A second church-plant in Imus, also in the densely populated Manila area, and is 30 kilometres from Imus but an hour and one half by car.
 The church meets for worship on Sunday mornings in a rented gym.
 There are 30-35 people in attendance on Sundays.
 There are now elders and deacons in Imus and they now have a part-time pastor who is teaching and preaching most Sundays.
 The church is passionate to reach their community with the good news of the gospel.

 Please pray that God would continue to bless these fledgling churches with strong leadership.
 Pray for the men that are currently studying in the MINTS program would be raised up as faithful pastors and serve the churches in years to come.
-Pray also for Jude Atas, a young man who is studying in Wesminster Theological Seminary and hopes to finish his studies in 2018 and return to pastor in churches in the Philippines.
+Pray also for Jude Atas, a young man who has returned to the Philippines to serve in the churches there as an intern.